MicroEJ/docs/SDK6UserGuide/codeCoverageAnalyzer.rst

 *Description*:

-List packages and classes to include to code coverage report.
+List packages and classes to include to code coverage report (``;`` separated).
 If no package/class is specified, all classes found in the project classpath will be analyzed.

 Examples: